 The Olympics and Olympians have provided great inspiration over the years.
 The Olympic games comes and goes every few years but what lessons can we learn from the Olympians who inspired us?
 What lessons can we apply to achieve an Olympic level of success in our individual lives?
 What does it even mean to be an Olympian?

-As MBA tutors to some of the best MBA programs in the world, we have identified four important attitudes that students can emulate to achieve Olympic level success in their respective fields.
+As MBA tutors to some of the best MBA programs in the world, we have identified four important attributes that students can develop to achieve Olympic level success in their respective fields.

 Commitment to your goal

 To gain Olympic level success in whatever field you choose, you need to be totally committed to your goals.
 No excuses are accepted.
-If you have to wake up at 5 am every day to practice, you have to wake up whether it is sunny or raining even if you don’t feel like waking up.
-When you are interested in something, you will only do it when it is convenient.
+If you have to wake up at 5 a.m. every day to practice, you have to wake up even if you don’t feel like waking up.
+When you are only interested in something, you will only do it when it is convenient for you.
 However, commitment means that you have to do whatever is required to achieve your goals whether it is convenient or not.

 Becoming the best in the world in your field of endeavour requires you to give up many other things.
 For example, Usain Bolt at first wanted to be a cricketer in Jamaica.
 Once he set his mind on athletics he had to give up this desire.
 It is hard to be a world-class athlete and a professional boxer or cricketer because the training, skills and mental attitude required are different for different sports or professions.

 As teachers, parents and friends, we come across students with a wide variety of attitudes.
-In addition to teaching them the subjects required, what is equally or more important is to help students develop the right attitude to life.
+In addition to teaching them the subjects required, what is as important is to help students develop the right attitude to life.
 The Olympic attitude is something that will serve them well.